nasa/Common-Metadata-Repository/search-app/docs/api.md

 ### <a name="variable"></a> Variable

-Variable is some of the measurement variables that belongs to collections/granules that can be processed by a service.
-Variable metadata is in JSON format and conforms to [UMM-Var Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/unified-metadata-model/browse/variable).
+Variables are measurement variables belonging to collections/granules that are processable by services.
+Variable metadata is stored in the JSON format and conforms to [UMM-Var Schema](https://git.earthdata.nasa.gov/projects/EMFD/repos/unified-metadata-model/browse/variable) schema.

 #### <a name="searching-for-variables"></a> Searching for Variables